BirtasAdrian/Manual-Testing-Project-IT-Factory/README.md

 #### 1.1.5 Risks detected

-* Project risks: lack of experience of the QA and development team on banking industry, short deadline of Zephyr Squad trial, unavailability of test environment
+* Project risks: lack of experience of the QA and development team in banking industry, short deadline of Zephyr Squad trial, unavailability of test environment
-* Product risks: the need for increased security, a bad marketing, to have better competitors, to delay the project.
+* Product risks: the need for increased security, bad marketing, to have better competitors, to delay the project.

 #### 1.1.6 Evaluating entry criteria